bmighall/VHDLGuessingGame/README.md

 Note: This program may require you to slightly alter the constraints file to suppress warnings about clock in order to run it.
 The easiest way to do it: if you're using Vivado, just copy and paste the suppression code they give you into the constraints file after you do synthesis/implementation.

+The following code was written as part of coursework for University of Mississippi class EL E 386 (Advanced Digital Systems Lab), and using an Artix-7 family Nexys 4 FPGA board.
+Constraints file is included in this repository.